 \subsection{Local parabolic Harnack inequality}

-A crucial tool for smoothing analytic information about the transition kernel between different times and sites is the local parabolic Harnack inequality, which quite general holds for second order parabolic differential equations.
-One version appropriate to our current purposes may be found in \cite{gL96}, and states that for fixed $x_0, t \in (0,\infty)$ and $R>0$ there is a constant $C$ such that for every weak solution $u$ of $(\partial_t + L^{\kappa})u = 0$ which is non-negative in $Q((x_0,t_0),4R) \subset (0,\infty) \times (0,\infty)$
+A crucial tool for smoothing analytic information about the transition kernel between different times and sites is the local parabolic Harnack inequality, which quite generally holds for second order parabolic differential equations.
+One version appropriate to our current purposes may be found in \citet{gL96}, and states that for fixed $x_0, t_0 \in (0,\infty)$ and $R>0$ there is a constant $C$ such that for every weak solution $u$ of $(\partial_t - L^{\kappa})u = 0$ which is nonnegative in $Q((x_0,t_0),4R) \subset(0,\infty) \times(0,\infty)$,

 where